lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 1.4.
 The default results view will plot the g-band absolute H magnitude versus the number of observations for the 4150 objects.

 1.5.
-In the upper-right corner of the plot panel, click the settings icon (double gears) to open the plot parameters pop-up window.
+In the upper-right corner of the Active Chart panel, click the settings icon (single gear) to open the plot parameters pop-up window.
 Change the y-axis column to eccentricity (``e``), click "Apply" and then "Close".
 Click on an object of interest and the point will turn orange and it will be highlighted in the table.
 Record the ``ssObjectID`` of the chosen object.